yakivmospan/github-wikito-converter/README.md

 ## Local version

-Download `github-wikito-converter` sources, open `termial` at the root the folder, and run:
+Download `github-wikito-converter` sources, open `terminal` at the root the folder, and run:

 ```bash
 npm run build-and-install-g